butla/experiments/aiohttp_redis_producer_consumer/README.rst

 The below instructions were checked on Ubuntu 16.04.

-* Have Python 3.6 installed
+* Have Python 3.6 and Docker installed
 * Install Tox: ``$ pip3 install --user tox``
 * Run Tox: ``$ tox``